-Pictured are Alien Enemies Act Descendants (from left) Brian Shibayama, Anne Oda, Victor Uno, Mike Honda, Sharon Uyeda, Larry Oda, Bekki Shibayama and Naoko Fujii. ments, citing "shoddy affidavits and contradictory testimony."
-The court concluded that the evidence presented would not withstand scrutiny in even the smallest lawsuit, "let alone what is at stake here."
+Pictured are Alien Enemies Act Descendants (from left) Brian Shibayama, Anne Oda, Victor Uno, Mike Honda, Sharon Uyeda, Larry Oda, Bekki Shibayama and Naoko Fujii.

 The JACL's decision to act was grounded in a collective memory of injustice.
 "We couldn't keep quiet," said Fujii, who led the JACL amicus brief team.
 "If we don't speak up, this law - used against our families - will continue to be used to discriminate based on nationality and fear, not facts."

-The brief, prepared by pro bono counsel from the Asian Law Caucus, Asian Americans Advancing Justice I AAJC and the Fred T. Korematsu Center for Law and Equality, draws a direct line from current executive overreach to historical civil liberties violations.
+The brief, prepared by pro bono counsel from the Asian Law Caucus, Asian Americans Advancing Justice | AAJC and the Fred T. Korematsu Center for Law and Equality, draws a direct line from current executive overreach to historical civil liberties violations.
 It references the infamous Korematsu decision, in which the Supreme Court upheld Japanese American incarceration during WWII.
 In his dissent, Justice Murphy warned against judging individuals by ancestry rather than actions, while Justice Jackson cautioned that the Court's decision had created "a loaded weapon ready for the hand of any authority."

 That weapon, the brief argues, is now in use once again.